NASA's Artemis reaches moon, clicks image of 'pale blue dot' earth

 According to a report by BBC, the Artemis 1 swept 80 miles above the surface of the moon and will now begin to enter a larger orbit.
 The vehicle carrying Artemis 1, Orion capsule, was out of contact for about 30 minutes during this maneuvering that began at 12:44 GMT.

-NASA official have said that so far the mission has "exceeded expectations" since its launch last week.
+NASA officials have said that so far the mission has "exceeded expectations" since its launch last week.
 At the time of the fly-by, Orion was 328 miles above the moon travelling at a speed of 5,023 mph.
-The spacecraft also sentback the images of Earth as seen from 230,000 miles away, looking like a 'pale blue dot' in the black and mighty universe.
+The spacecraft also sent back the images of Earth as seen from 230,000 miles away, looking like a 'pale blue dot' in the black and mighty universe.

 Fly-by complete!@NASA_Orion completed its closest fly-by of the Moon this morning, 81 miles above the lunar surface, traveling 5,102 mph.
 Before the fly-by, we conducted an outbound powered fly-by burn, increasing speed at a rate of more than 580 mph: https://t.co/gqViM3BJLg pic.twitter.com/9IUkQUj4pf— Jim Free (@JimFree) November 21, 2022